Disclosure Policy

 1. Timely Information Disclosure

-Certain important information related to company operations, management, financial results, etc., must be disclosed according to the timely disclosure rules stipulated by financial instruments exchanges, as this information has a significant impact on securities investment decisions (e.g., information regarding decisions made by a publicly traded company and subsidiaries, information regarding factual events, information regarding financial results, etc.).
+With regard to important information concerning the company operations, management, financial results, etc., must be disclosed according to the timely disclosure rules stipulated by financial instruments exchanges, as this information has a significant impact on securities investment decisions (e.g., information regarding decisions made by a publicly traded company and subsidiaries, information regarding factual events, information regarding financial results, etc.).
 We carry out disclosure procedures for this information in accordance with the rules stipulated by the finance instruments exchanges.
 As necessary, we also publish information on our corporate website and through external media channels.

 Material information defined under Article 27-36 of the Financial Instruments and Exchange Act (undisclosed material information about the operations, business, or assets of the listed company, etc. which has a material influence on investors’ investment decisions) may be communicated to certain business partners.
 In this case, the company will provide public disclosure in accordance with the Fair Disclosure Rules (Article 27-36 of the Financial Instruments and Exchange Act and Cabinet Office Orders on Disclosure of Material Information).